Getting started with the C++ SDKΒΆ

 input_props.noLooseEdge,

 This time we need to fill not only the output positions but also the connectivity information.
-The latter is provided by first the kOfxMeshAttribFaceCounts
+The latter is provided by first the kOfxMeshAttribFaceSize

-that gives for each face its number of corners, or vertices.
-The vertices are organized sequentially: vertex 1 of face 1, vertex 2 of face 1, ..., vertex 1 of face 2, etc. Each vertex corresponds to a point given by kOfxMeshAttribVertexPoint
+that gives for each face its number of corners.
+The corners are organized sequentially: corner 1 of face 1, corner 2 of face 1, ..., corner 1 of face 2, etc. Each corner corresponds to a point given by kOfxMeshAttribCornerPoint

 .
 So we get these attributes both from the input and from the output:

 property to a non negative value.
-In such a case, the kOfxMeshAttribFaceCounts
+In such a case, the kOfxMeshAttribFaceSize

 attribute must not be used (in order to save up memory).